-While driven in large part by India’s LPO sector, the industry as a whole is equal in size to the United States and sitting atop the world’s 4th largest recipient of project-driven foreign direct investment, as Ernst & Young reports.
+While driven in large part by India’s LPO sector, the industry as a whole is equal in size to the United States and sits atop the world’s 4th largest recipient of project-driven foreign direct investment, as Ernst & Young report.

 India’s legal services sector

 The legal services sector appears to be composed of three distinct sub-sectors: Lawyers providing sophisticated, oftentimes cross-border legal work to corporate clients.
-Lawyers providing primarily domestic legal services to individuals and small business, and LPO’s, which provide “support functions such as documentation review and legal research”, according to KPO.
+Lawyers provide primarily domestic legal services to individuals and small businesses.
+LPO’s, provide “support functions such as document review and legal research”, according to KPO.

 India’s traditional legal services sector

-According to Kian Ganz, publisher of LegallyIndia.comreporting in LiveMint & The Wall Street Journal, India is “on a par with the US” in numbers of practicing lawyers, however a small number of those lawyers are focused on providing high-end legal services on sometimes cross-border, international work.
-That part of the legal services sector in India “has huge room for growth and needs to grow so that Indian companies and foreign investors get high quality legal advice” Ganz argues.
+According to Kian Ganz, publisher of LegallyIndia. com reporting in LiveMint.
+The Wall Street Journal, India is “on a par with the US” in the number of practising lawyers.
+However, a small number of those lawyers are focused on providing high-end legal services on sometimes cross-border, international work.
+That part of the legal services sector in India “has huge room for growth and needs to grow.
+So that Indian companies and foreign investors get high-quality legal advice” Ganz argues.